Understanding Chemical Safety

 Such studies look for patterns of disease and exposure in human populations using data from a variety of sources, including employment records, questionnaires, health surveys, medical or death records and other sources.
 Epidemiology studies on people who historically have had unusually high exposures to some substances (asbestos, for example) have been crucial to identifying relationships with certain diseases.

-With both types of studies, it’s critical to rely on a significant body of research to arrive at a consensus point-of-view regarding the use of a specific chemical or substance.
+With both types of studies, it’s critical to look at the entire body of research to arrive at a conclusion regarding the safety of the use of a specific chemical or substance.
 Research studies need to be reviewed, validated and replicated by other peer scientists to determine their accuracy.
 General guidance on interpreting scientific studies can be found here.

 That’s a Lot of Toothpaste